 This legislative ask is designed to be shared with your members of Congress and their staff.

-- We are not at war with drug cartels: Drug trafficking, while harmful, is not an “armed attack” that allows a lethal response and the United States is not at war with any Latin American drug cartel.
+- We are not at war with drug cartels—whether from Venezuela or elsewhere: Drug trafficking, while harmful, is not an “armed attack” that allows a lethal response and the United States is not at war with any Latin American drug cartel.
 The president cannot unilaterally make this determination.

-- It’s Congress’s job to stop the unlawful use of military force: Article I of the Constitution gives Congress the sole authority to declare war.
-Section 5(c) of the 1973 War Powers Resolution provides a mechanism for Congress to end the unauthorized use of force.
+- Congress has the power of the purse and the responsibility to stop the unlawful use of military force: Article I of the Constitution gives Congress the sole authority to declare war.
 Congress must act as a check on the president’s unlawful military actions.

 Contact: Heather Brandon-Smith, Foreign Policy Director, hbrandon-smith@fcnl.org